jacoby149/OpenCompany/README.md

 The fee serves as :

-- some skin in the game to keep people motivated
+- a payment for mentees to appreciate the work of mentors/teachers.
-- a payment to appreciate their mentors/teachers worth.
+- compensation to the company for the creation of a practical learning opportunity with a mentor.

 The Stock serves as :

-* An incentive, if the company blows up you own a part of it for developing code for the Open Source Company.
+* An incentive to the mentees and mentors to develop code and mentor for the Open Source Company.